A-03991

 New York Assembly Bill 3991 — An Act to amend the insurance law, in relation to requirements for the usage of artificial intelligence in utilization review and management

-Establishes requirements for health care service plans and specialized health care service plans in New York that use artificial intelligence, algorithms, or other software tools for utilization review or utilization management.
-Requires that such tools base determinations on individual enrollee medical history and clinical circumstances, prohibits discrimination across a broad set of protected characteristics, mandates periodic review of tool performance, and restricts patient data use.
-Requires that adverse medical necessity determinations be made by a licensed physician or competent health care provider who considers the enrollee's individual circumstances.
-Enforcement would be through the existing New York Department of Financial Services regulatory framework; no private right of action is created.
+This bill would impose requirements on health care service plans and specialized health care service plans in New York that use AI, algorithms, or other software tools for utilization review or utilization management functions.
+Core obligations include requiring that AI tools base determinations on individualized enrollee clinical data, not supplant provider decision-making, not discriminate on protected characteristics, be open to inspection, be periodically reviewed for accuracy, and limit patient data use to stated purposes.
+Adverse determinations based on medical necessity must be made by a licensed physician or competent health care provider considering individualized clinical circumstances.
+The bill would be enforced by the Department of Financial Services through existing Insurance Law authority.
+No private right of action is created.

 Summary

-Establishes requirements for health care service plans and specialized health care service plans in New York that use artificial intelligence, algorithms, or other software tools for utilization review or utilization management.
-Requires that such tools base determinations on individual enrollee medical history and clinical circumstances, prohibits discrimination across a broad set of protected characteristics, mandates periodic review of tool performance, and restricts patient data use.
-Requires that adverse medical necessity determinations be made by a licensed physician or competent health care provider who considers the enrollee's individual circumstances.
-Enforcement would be through the existing New York Department of Financial Services regulatory framework; no private right of action is created.
+This bill would impose requirements on health care service plans and specialized health care service plans in New York that use AI, algorithms, or other software tools for utilization review or utilization management functions.
+Core obligations include requiring that AI tools base determinations on individualized enrollee clinical data, not supplant provider decision-making, not discriminate on protected characteristics, be open to inspection, be periodically reviewed for accuracy, and limit patient data use to stated purposes.
+Adverse determinations based on medical necessity must be made by a licensed physician or competent health care provider considering individualized clinical circumstances.
+The bill would be enforced by the Department of Financial Services through existing Insurance Law authority.
+No private right of action is created.

 Enforcement & Penalties